VatsalSy/comphy_vscode_themes/README.md

 2. **Medium** - Uses a balanced background (#282828) for comfortable viewing
 3. **Soft** - Uses a softer background (#32302f) for reduced eye strain
 4. **Anysphere Blend** - A fusion of Gruvbox structure with Cursor Dark Anysphere colors
-5. **Gruvbox Crisp Anysphere (High Contrast)** - Darker Anysphere variant with enhanced contrast
+5. **CoMPhy Gruvbox Anysphere (High Contrast)** - Darker Anysphere variant with enhanced contrast
-6. **Gruvbox Crisp Anysphere (Highest Contrast, pop)** - Pure black variant for maximum visual impact
+6. **CoMPhy Gruvbox Anysphere (Highest Contrast, pop)** - Pure black variant for maximum visual impact

 All variants maintain the same high-quality syntax highlighting and specialized language support, differing in their background intensity and color schemes.

-## Gruvbox Crisp Anysphere Blend
+## CoMPhy Gruvbox Anysphere Blend

-The newest addition to the collection, **Gruvbox Crisp Anysphere Blend**, combines the structured token highlighting of Gruvbox with the modern color palette of Cursor Dark Anysphere:
+The newest addition to the collection, **CoMPhy Gruvbox Anysphere Blend**, combines the structured token highlighting of Gruvbox with the modern color palette of Cursor Dark Anysphere:

 - **Modern UI**: Adopts Cursor's darker gray backgrounds (#1a1a1a for editor, #141414 for sidebars) with cleaner borders and highlights
 - **Refined Color Palette**: Uses Cursor's vibrant yet balanced colors: